vishHemant/portfolio-hemant/README.md

 1. Clone the repository: `git clone [repository URL]`
 2. Open the project folder in your preferred code editor.
-3. Open the `index.html` file in a web browser to view the website.
+3. Open terminal and run `npm run dev` to view the website.

 ## Contributing